What you need

 AirDrop system requirements

-To send items to an iPhone, iPad, or iPod touch, you need a 2012 or newer Mac model with OS X Yosemite or later, excluding the Mac Pro (Mid 2012).
+To send items to an iPhone, iPad, or iPod touch, or to receive items from those devices, you need a 2012 or later Mac model with OS X Yosemite or later, excluding the Mac Pro (Mid 2012).

 To send items to another Mac, you need:

 - MacBook Pro (Late 2008) or later, excluding the MacBook Pro (17-inch, Late 2008)